Updated: January 5, 2025

 More from our experts

-RetireReady NJ is on track to launch during the summer of 2024.
+RetireReady NJ is one of the most recent state-mandated retirement plans to take shape.
 That is likely to be welcome news for those working in the state, as the American Retirement Association reports that one million New Jersey employees are currently without access to an employer-sponsored retirement plan.

 Fast Facts about RetireReady NJ

-• Originally named the New Jersey Secure Choice Savings Program, RetireReady NJ is expected to start during the summer of 2024
+• Originally named the New Jersey Secure Choice Savings Program, registration for RetireReady NJ opened on September 15, 2024

 • Participation in the program will be mandatory for employers with 25+ employees